bob-inverus/mydatahub-landing/README.md

-# inVerus Marketing Site
+# MyDataHub Landing Site

 We decided to separate the marketing site from the main application to keep things clean and focused.
-This directory contains everything needed to showcase inVerus without the complexity of the full app.
+This directory contains everything needed to showcase MyDataHub without the complexity of the full app.

 ## What's here

-- **Landing page**: The main demo experience that shows off what inVerus can do
+- **Landing page**: The main demo experience that shows off what MyDataHub can do
-- **Team showcase**: Meet the people behind inVerus
+- **Team showcase**: Meet the people behind MyDataHub
 - **Clean setup**: Just the essentials - no backend complexity

 ## Why we split this out